junxit/us-congress-code/title-22/chapter-4/sec-212b.md

 - **(b)** *Authority to use unique passport identifiers*
   - **(1)** *In general* Except as provided under paragraph (2), the Secretary of State shall not issue a passport to a covered sex offender unless the passport contains a unique identifier, and may revoke a passport previously issued without such an identifier of a covered sex offender.
   - **(2)** *Authority to reissue* Notwithstanding paragraph (1), the Secretary of State may reissue a passport that does not include a unique identifier if an individual described in subsection (a) reapplies for a passport and the Angel Watch Center provides a written determination, through the process developed for that purpose under section 21507 of title 34, to the Secretary of State that the individual is no longer required to register as a covered sex offender.
+  - **(3)** *Clarification with respect to continuing registration* An individual may not be issued or reissued a passport without a unique identifier solely because the individual has moved or otherwise resides outside the United States.
 - **(c)** *Defined terms* In this section—
   - **(1)** the term “covered sex offender” means an individual who—
     - **(A)** is a sex offender, as defined in section 21503(f) of title 34; and